Jurying Process & Criteria

 - A deadline will be set for receipt of jurying applications, and applicants will be informed of their jurying interview date within 2 weeks of the application deadline.

-- On the jurying interview date, submitted material must include 10 to 15 samples in each medium to be juried.
+- On the jurying interview date, submitted material must include 10 samples in each medium to be juried.
 The applicant should submit examples of the products they wish to market.

 - The applicant is strongly encouraged to meet with the jurors on the jurying interview date to discuss their work.
 Should the applicant not be able to meet with the jurors, submitted materials must be shipped and insured both ways at the applicant’s expense.